Blue Spring State Park swimming hole in Florida

 About Blue Spring State Park

 Tucked along the western bank of the St. Johns River near Orange City, Florida, Blue Spring State Park is one of the state's most beloved natural treasures.
-At its heart is a first-magnitude spring — the largest on the St. Johns River — that pumps millions of gallons of crystal-clear water to the surface every day.
+At its heart is a first-magnitude spring — the largest on the St. Johns River — that pumps millions of gallons of clear water to the surface every day.
 The water holds steady at 73°F year-round, making it a cool refuge in Florida's sweltering summers and a warm haven for wildlife when winter temperatures drop.
 The moment you step onto the boardwalk and peer down into the spring run, the turquoise clarity will stop you in your tracks.

 The Setting and Landscape